observatorycontrolsystem/adaptive_scheduler/README.md

 `$ poetry install`

-If you'd like to use GLPK also install:

-`$ poetry run pip install -r ortools-glpk-reqs.txt`

 There are a large number of input arguments, with defaults defined in the *SchedulerParameters* class in **adaptive_scheduler/scheduler_input.py**.